FedP/Criptography/README.md

 When you connect to a secure website, like your bank, that little padlock icon means that your computer has used public key cryptography to verify the server, key exchange to establish a secret temporary key, and symmetric encryption to protect all the back-and-forth communication from prying eyes.

+# Criptography Programming Concept

+- Hash

+sha256 or Argon2 (better solution)

+- Salt

+It's a random value added to the password before it is hashed therefore making it much harder to guess

+- HMAC Hash-Based Message Authentication Code

+It is an hash that also require a password defined by the original creator.

+An example is a JSON web Token for authentication on the web.

+When I generate a login in a trusted server it generates a token with its trusted key then the client can pass it back so the server can trust him.